doublec/gcm_erl/doc/gcm_erl_session.md

          {data, [{alert, sc_util:to_bin(Msg)]}].
 ```

+#### <a name="DEPRECATED_until_future_enhancement">DEPRECATED until future enhancement</a> ####

-It follows that you can send to multiple registration ids:
+It follows that you should be able to send to multiple registration ids,
+as shown below, but this functionality is not working correctly yet.
+The notification will be sent, but the session will crash (deliberately)
+with an internal error.

+Consider this future functionality until it is fixed and this notice is
+removed.

 ```
    BRegIds = [sc_util:to_bin(RegId) || RegId <- RegIds],